AbhayTr/AbhayTr/README.md

 ### I am Abhay Tripathi

-A class XII student who is a tech enthusiast who develops apps as an hobby.
+A class XII student who is a tech enthusiast and develops apps as an hobby.

 I would like to welcome you to my github projects.
 I hope you find them interesting.
 Happy project surfing!